pcubillos/bibmanager/docs/api.rst

     Attempt to fetch a PDF file from ADS.
 If successful, then add it into the database.
-If the fetch succeeds but the bibcode is not in th database, download file to current folder.
+If the fetch succeeds but the bibcode is not in the database, download file to current folder.

     Parameters
     ----------